catchSheep/PlanarRad/docs/source/introduction.md

 # Introduction
 [PlanarRad](https://github.com/catchSheep/PlanarRad) is free software for modelling light in natural waters or other homegenous scattering and absorbing media.
-It is functionally similar to the commercial software Hydrolight.
+It is functionally similar to the commercial software HydroLight.

 PlanarRad does not have: